Nathanf22/Mouvement-Recognition/README.md

 ## 🚀 About Me
-I'm a Computer science engineer Specialized in machine learning, 2022 graduated of the Saint Jerome Douala University.
+I'm a Computer science engineer Specialized in machine learning, 2022 graduated from the Saint Jerome Douala University.

 These are my Social networks contacts